core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     5. Move to **BUSY** and enter it consistently with the reception of a divergent message.

+### Optimization upon Receiving a Divergent Message while in PENDING {#ssec-state-machine-optimization}

+When a peer is in the **PENDING** state and receives a divergent message, an optimization can be applied to avoid unnecessary state transitions and cryptographic derivations.
+It relies on comparing the newly received divergent message MSG\_A with a previously received divergent message MSG\_B that originally caused the transition to **PENDING** (or **BUSY**).

+If the two messages MSG\_A and MSG\_B are found to carry the same X byte and Nonce from the other peer, then the local peer can remain in **PENDING** and re-transmit its previously sent convergent message, without further processing.

+This optimization avoids repeated cryptographic operations and redundant transitions in the state machine when divergent messages originate from the same peer and carry the same KUDOS parameters for key update.

+To determine whether messages MSG\_A and MSG\_A are equivalent, the peer MUST:

+1. Decompose the Master Salt from the current CTX\_NEW into its CBOR byte string components, as described in {{ssec-update-function}}.
+Identify:
+   - The component containing the peer’s own X and Nonce.
+   - The component containing the other peer’s X and Nonce that was used in the divergent message MSG\_B.

+2. Extract the X and Nonce values from the latest received divergent message MSG\_A.

+3. The peer performs the following comparison:
+   - If the X and Nonce from message MSG\_A match those from message MSG\_B:
+     * The peer remains in the **PENDING** state.
+     * The peer re-transmits its previously sent convergent message.
+     * No further processing or OSCORE Security Context derivation is performed.

+   - If they do not match:
+     * The peer proceeds with the state machine steps as described in {{ssec-state-machine}}, either by trying to decrypt using a CTX\_1 derived from CTX\_OLD or CTX\_NEW.

 ### Handling of OSCORE Security Contexts {#ssec-context-handling}

 A peer completes the key update procedure when it has derived the new OSCORE Security Context CTX\_NEW and achieved key confirmation, and thus has moved back to the IDLE state.